esmesh/east-house-intro-programming/topics/Drawing.md

 We provide the coordinate where we want to *start* drawing to draw something at a specific location on the canvas.

-To draw the text "Hello East House!" in the top left corner of the canvas (with a small offset right and down), we add the statement:
+To draw the text "Hello East House!" in the top left corner of the canvas (with a small offset right and down), we add statements to set the background to white and draw the text at the coordinates x=25, y=25.

 ```
+function draw() {
+    background("White");
     text("Hello East House!", 25, 25);
+}
 ```

 ![Hello East House](HelloEH.PNG)